farhajder/Temperature-Conversion/README.md

 # Temperature-Conversion

+Android Studio
-This Android app allows users to convert Temperature to Fahrenheit or Celsius.
+This app allows users to convert Temperature to Fahrenheit or Celsius.